mojzis/holmes/README.md

 ## find the hidden hooks
 * a simple overview of hooks defined in the code of your site
-* very humble beginning of an important Drupal Internal Metadata initiative
+* a very humble beginning of an important Drupal Internal Metadata initiative :)

 ## usage
 * download, install